bgianfo/bgianfo.github.io/_posts/2019-01-13-horipad-switch-linux.md

 $ sudo udevadm trigger
 {% endhighlight %}

-A few seconds later, steam popped up a window informing me that it had recnogized a new controller!
+A few seconds later, steam popped up a window informing me that it had recognized a new controller!

 I started up [Celeste][celeste-link] and everything worked like a charm.
 Off to play the game!